TetricusLabs/fastapi_crudbuilder/README.md

 We chose to cache inside the endpoint, instead of caching the endpoint itself.

 This allows for caching to be subject to the same access controls applied to the endpoint, and share that logic.
-It also means that if multiple CRUDBuilders are invoked on the same model, but with different postprocessors, they would share caching on the underlying data.
+It also means that if multiple CRUDBuilders are invoked on the same model, but with different postprocessors, they would share caching on the underlying data (because the generated cache key would be the same).